-- All illegal drugs (those controlled by the Misuse of Drugs Act 1971); - All legal drugs, including alcohol, tobacco, volatile substances (those giving off a gas or vapour which can be inhaled), khat and alkyl nitrites (known as poppers); and - All over-the-counter and prescription medicines.
+- All illegal drugs (those controlled by the Misuse of Drugs Act 1971) including, alkyl nitrites (known as poppers) and Snus. - All legal drugs, including alcohol, tobacco, e-cigarettes and vapes, nicotine pouches, volatile substances (those giving off a gas or vapour which can be inhaled), and new psychoactive drugs (legal highs); - All over-the-counter and prescription medicines. - All drugs paraphernalia including; pipes, cigarette papers, lighters, matches, filters, grinders, canisters and vaping fluid.